ScottLogic/blog/_posts/2025-02-17-variance-in-java-and-scala.md

 #### Existential Types

-- Scala has direct support for existential types using `forSome` or the wildcard `_` syntax, making them more powerful and flexible.
+- Scala 2 has direct support for existential types using `forSome` or the wildcard `_` syntax, making them more powerful and flexible.
+- Scala 3 dropped the `forSome` keyword and now uses `?` wildcard and path-dependent types.

 - Java can partially simulate existential types using upper-bounded wildcards (`? extends T`), but this approach is more limited and primarily useful for expressing covariance.